Meaning, Understanding, Relevance, & Joy

 Teshuvah and Weight Loss - Bible commentary

 Unetaneh Tokef - Literal and allegorical translations

-give you a further opportunity to listen directly to Rabbi Debra and Rabbi Zalman Schachter-Shalomi as they discuss, explain, and pray about ideas that are central to the Days of Awe.
+Also, our audio albums, edited from recordings of High Holiday services, give you the opportunity to listen directly to Rabbi Debra and Rabbi Zalman Schachter-Shalomi as they discuss, explain, and pray about ideas that are central to the Days of Awe.
 You can take these great teachers with you; listen, learn, and meditate with them at home, in your car, or wherever you are traveling.

 Reb Nachman's "Rules" for Joy - Meditations and Writing Exercises

 Hasidic Tales of Joy - stories